 .
 All of our 300-level undergraduate language courses are cross-listed with our 400-level graduate language courses courses.
 Please note that all courses listed in the course catalog are not offered every term or year.
 Students should check in with the program director of each language program for class availability/scheduling details.

-Additional information regarding graduate programs in the Department of Modern Languages can be found in the MA handbook
+Additional information regarding graduate programs in the Department of Modern Languages can be found in the graduate handbook

 .
-The handbook outlines information students will need to know for successful complete of their program requirements.
+The handbook outlines information students will need to know for successful completion of their program requirements.